-Standard/Interpretation Application Date of Standard Date for the Group Amendments to IFRS 1, Subsidiary as a First-time Adopter January 1, 2022 January 1, 2022 Amendments to IFRS 9, Derecognition of Financial Liabilities January 1, 2022 January 1, 2022 Amendments to IFRS 3, Reference to the Conceptual Framework January 1, 2022 January 1, 2022 Amendments to IAS 16, Property, Plant and Equipment: Proceeds before Intended Use January 1, 2022 January 1, 2022 Amendments to IAS 37, Onerous Contracts - Cost of Fulfilling a Contract January 1, 2022 January 1, 2022 aa.
+Standard/Interpretation Application Date of Standard Application Date for the Group Amendments to IFRS 1, Subsidiary as a First-time Adopter January 1, 2022 January 1, 2022 Amendments to IFRS 9.
+Derecognition of Financial January 1, 2022 January 1, 2022

+Standard/Interpretation Application Date of Standard Application Date for the Group Liabilities Amendments to IFRS 3, Reference to the Conceptual Framework January 1, 2022 January 1, 2022 Amendments to IAS 16, Property, Plant and Equipment: Proceeds before Intended Use January 1, 2022 January 1, 2022 Amendments to IAS 37, Onerous Contracts - Cost of Fulfilling a Contract January 1, 2022 January 1, 2022 aa.
 New standards and interpretations not yet adopted